Conexio Documentation

 • Release the MODE button

-The device now is in DFU mode. 🚨
+The device is now in DFU mode. 🚨

 5. Flashing an application via USB